 In the same way, a CT scan can diagnose moderate to severe fat accumulation in the liver, but the scan can be normal in mild cases.

 MR spectroscopy (Magnetic Resonance Spectroscopy)

-Liver biopsy is supposedly the gold-standard method to diagnose fatty liver – NASH.
-But it is invasive, costly and impractical considering the vast number of patients afflicted with fatty liver.
-Even when liver biopsy is performed, a single core biopsy may miss the diagosis of NASH.
+Liver biopsy is supposedly the gold-standard method to diagnose Fatty Liver – NASH, but it is invasive, costly and impractical considering the vast number of patients afflicted with Fatty Liver.
+Even when a liver biopsy is performed, a single core biopsy may miss the diagnosis of NASH.
 For this reason, you have to do multiple core biopsies of the liver.